 Read aloud the Scripture.
 Ask, “What do you think Jesus meant when he said, ‘She has done a beautiful thing for me.
 You will always have the poor with you, but you will not always have me’?
 Why did the woman anoint Jesus’ head with her best, most expensive perfume?
 What does it mean to give your best to the Lord?
 Can you think of a way to give your best to God?”

-Have parents help their children make shampoo that’ll remind them of the woman who anointed Jesus with the perfume to get Jesus ready for burial.
+Have parents help their children make some shampoo that’ll remind them of the woman who anointed Jesus with the perfume to get Jesus ready for burial.

 Have children mix 1/3 cup of liquid castile soap and 1/8 cup of strongly brewed tea in a bowl.
 Using a funnel, fill a 4-ounce bottle with the mixture and tighten the fliptop lid.

-Have kids decorate a peel-and-stick label to put on their bottles with the words, “What she has done will be told in memory of her (Matthew 26:13).”
+Then have kids decorate a peel-and-stick label to put on their bottles with the words, “What she has done will be told in memory of her (Matthew 26:13).”

 Place an upturned table near one wall.
 Spread feathers, coins, and dried beans on the floor.
 Hang a large coin cut from butcher paper on the wall above the upturned table.